FFFFourwood/palworld-server-scirpt/README.md

 # palworld-server-scirpt
-When the memory is insufficient, restart the Palworld game service and send notifications to iPhone and WeChat Work robots.
+When the memory is insufficient, restart the Palworld game service and send notifications to iPhone and WeCom robots.

 # The places you need to modify.
 {wecomkey} ： Your own WeCom key.